 The campus will document in its attendance records for the student whether the absence is considered by the district to be excused or unexcused.
-Note: Unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.
+Please note that, unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.

-Doctor's Note after an Absence for Illness (All Grade Levels)
+Doctor's Note After an Absence for Illness (All Grade Levels)

-Within three (3) days of returning to school, a student absent for more than four (4) consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school.
+Upon return to school, a student absent for more than 3 consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student's extended absence from school.
 Otherwise, the student's absence may be considered unexcused and, if so, would be considered to be in violation of compulsory attendance laws.